lix42/quickrun/README.md

 This is a boilerplate to quickly run ES2015 snippet.

 Build: npm run build
-Wathc: npm run dev
+Watch: npm run dev